1994 Pacific typhoon season: Tropical Storm Nat

-Typhoon Orchid (Aning)
+Super Typhoon Orchid (Aning)

 A tropical disturbance formed east of the Philippines along a surface trough trailing from Nat.
 In the prevailing westerly flow, the disturbance moved eastward.
 The system organized into a tropical depression on September 18.
 The system turned northward, developing into a tropical storm.
 As it bypassed Guam to the northwest, winds gusted to 46 kn on the island.
 Slowly turning towards the northwest, and ultimately southwest around a monsoon gyre, Orchid slowly intensified into a typhoon.
 On September 22, Orchid turned northwest and continued to strengthen, peaking as a super typhoon on September 25.
 Slowly weakening thereafter, Orchid began to slow during recurvature as it rounded the western side of the subtropical ridge.
 Acceleration to the north-northeast began on September 28, and by late on September 29, Orchid made landfall in Japan as a typhoon, crossing Honshu and western Hokkaido.
 Winds gusted to 92 kn at Tanabe.
 Rainfall from Orchid across central Japan was beneficial, as it helped relieve drought conditions.
 Nine perished during Orchid's passage across Japan.
 Damage totaled to ¥128 million (US$1.25 million).